 Healing the world through the Power of Partnership

 RIVER OF HOPE MISSION

 The River of Hope Partnership is dedicated to restoring our country’s most threatened natural resources—our environment and our under-resourced young people.
-Since Earth Conservation Corps’ formation in 1989 as a White House initiative and launch in 1992, and the subsequent formation of the River of Hope Partnership in 1994; we have grown from an inspired dream to a national model for service-learning initiatives.
+Since Earth Conservation Corps’ formation in 1989 as a White House initiative we have grown from an inspired dream to a national srvice service learning model.
 The idea was simple: empower teenagers to be part of the solution chance to transform their lives by reclaiming the Anacostia River and sharing th healing power of nature with their inspiring their communities and the world.
 Our adaptive reclamation of abandoned of riverfront buildings into community environmental centers is a template for youth engagement across th Us.

 MAP OF THE RIVER OF HOPE